austinmesh/bridger/README.md

 # bridger

-Bridger is a Meshtastic MQTT to InfluxDB metrics birdge.
-It listens to mQTT for protobuf messages and uses those to push metrics to InfluxDB.
+Bridger is a Meshtastic MQTT to InfluxDB metrics bridge.
+It listens to MQTT for protobuf messages and uses those to push metrics to InfluxDB.

 ## Usage